irisWirisW/NSSkinRender/README.md

 }
 ```

-### Custom Texture
+### Custom Texture with Cape Support

-Render a character with a custom skin texture:
+Render a character with a custom skin texture and cape:

 ```swift
 import SwiftUI